TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

       );
    }

-In the first few lines of the script, configuration options, set in the TypoScript template as comma separated list, are transcribed to arrays.
+In the script's first few lines, configuration options, set in the TypoScript template as a comma-separated list, are transcribed to arrays.
 Then this information is passed to the *View* piece by piece.

-One requirement our extension has to realize, is that a visitor of the website can define a special demand, which is then used to filter the range of offers.
+One requirement our extension has to realize is that a website visitor can define a special demand, which is then used to filter the range of offers.
 We already implemented an appropriate Method :php:`findDemanded()` (see :ref:`chapter 6 <individual_database_queries>`).
 To define his demand, the visitor chooses